 - Research your prevention options.
 The Federal Housing Administration offers valuable information about foreclosure prevention.

 - Contact a housing counselor.
 The U.S. Department of Housing and Urban Development (HUD) funds free or low-cost housing counseling nationwide.
 Housing counselors can help you understand the law and your options, organize your finances, and represent you in negotiations with your lender if you need this assistance.

 Having no savings when certain events occur is a helpless feeling.
 The best way to avoid this financial crisis is to save as much money as you can as soon as you can.

-This is especially true for retirement saving.
+This is especially true for retirement savings.
 If you start full-time, professional work in your early 20s, you have 40 to 50 years to save enough money to live on in your retirement years.
 This sounds like a lot of time, but it passes by quicker than you expect.
 Even setting aside small amounts in your younger years will help you accumulate retirement savings.

 The main lesson when anticipating or enduring a personal financial crisis is not to ignore the problem and hope it goes away.
 It never will on its own.

 Plan ahead, establish a solid financial foundation, and be prepared to make sacrifices to avoid a personal financial crisis.